 The New Oboe Music Project aims to promote existing new music for the oboe and encourage more composers to write for the instrument.
 Founded in 2015 by English oboist James Turnbull, the project has a number of aims:

-- To encourage emerging composers to write for the oboe by establishing the Léon Goossens Oboe Prize.
-The inaugural prize is in 2016 and will run biennially.
+To encourage emerging composers to write for the oboe by establishing the Léon Goossens Oboe Prize.
+The inaugural prize was in 2016 and is run biennially.